8i/UnityPlugin_Documentation_RTD/docs/source/Troubleshooting.rst

         ==================   ================

     Change the HvrActor render method
-        It is recommended to use the 'PointSprite' render method in order to improve performance.
+        It is recommended to use the 'FastCubes' render method in order to improve performance.

-        The alternative, 'PointBlend' is around twice as expensive to render.

     Change the HvrRender render mode
         The 'Direct' render mode provides the best performance and memory usage.